Event Details

 Festival Universal Credit Tickets

-We want as many people as possible to be able to experience Chatsworth and The Queen's Reading Room Festival.
+We want as many people as possible to experience Chatsworth and The Queen's Reading Room Festival.

 Universal Credit Tickets are available for selected talks and entry to the Festival Hub.